The Best Savings Account

 We then evaluated the customer service of our 18 finalists, following methodology similar to the one we used when we reviewed the best banks.
 Here are the things we looked for:

 - Customer Support: We gave points to banks which offered 24/7 live customer support.
 No one wants to wait for “business hours” when they need answers to time-sensitive questions.

 - Modes of Communication: Every bank gave us a phone number to call, but we gave extra points to banks that went above and beyond by offering live chat, email support, or customer service through a social media platform — like answering questions and complaints on Twitter or Facebook.
 As far as we’re concerned, the easier it is to get ahold of a representative, the better.

-- Easy-to-locate Fee Schedules: We were impressed with Ally Bank for transparently displaying their fee schedule front and center on their savings account main page.
+- Easy-to-locate Fee Schedules: We were impressed with Ally Bank and Discover Bank for transparently displaying their fee schedule front and center on their savings account main pages.
 On the other hand, UFB Direct buried its account details in a 30+ page PDF document that made us hunt through the fine print to learn whether we could be charged an overdraft fee.
 We wanted banks that made it easy for us to compare our options and make informed decisions.

-This left us with five savings accounts available nationally, with competitive APY and excellent customer support services.
-To find our top picks, we took a closer look at each bank’s fee schedules and disclosures to make sure that we wouldn’t need to pay excessive charges just to have an account.
+This left us with five savings accounts available nationally — but to find our top picks, we took a closer look at each bank’s fee schedules and disclosures to make sure we wouldn’t need to pay excessive charges just to have an account.
 Some of the most common fees include: